RandomPrototypes/RPCameraInterface/README.md

 * Easy formats conversion based on ffmpeg
 * Support on-device recording with preview (only for Android phones currently, but plan to add Raspberry pi, Oak-D,... later)

+### License
+Apache 2

+### Credits
+The DShow backend is based on OpenCV backend and a few functions from libwebcam